Distributionally Robust Airport Ground Holding Problem under Wasserstein Ambiguity Sets: Introduction

 \section{Introduction}

-Demand-capacity imbalances in the air transportation system is a major problem that has significant negative impacts on airlines, passengers, and the environment.
-There are a variety of potential bottlenecks within the air transportation system, with airport arrival and departure capacities being major components \cite{c22}.
-Typically, if airport capacity constraints can be identified proactively, air traffic managers prefer to delay flights before they are airborne, as airborne delay costs (e.g., vectoring, holding) typically drastically outweigh delay costs incurred on the ground \cite{c1}.
-As a real-world example, such demand-capacity balancing actions take the form of Traffic Management Initiatives (TMIs) known as Ground Delay Programs (GDPs) within the US National Airspace System (NAS) \cite{c23}.
+Demand--capacity imbalances in the air transportation system are a major operational challenge with significant negative impacts on airlines, passengers, and the environment.
+There are a variety of potential bottlenecks within the air transportation system, with airport arrival and departure capacities being major components \citep{c22}.
+Typically, if airport capacity constraints can be identified proactively, air traffic managers prefer to delay flights before they are airborne, as airborne delay costs typically drastically outweigh delay costs incurred on the ground \cite{c1}.
+Within the U.S. National Airspace System (NAS), such demand--capacity balancing actions take the form of Traffic Management Initiatives (TMIs) known as Ground Delay Programs (GDPs) \citep{c23}.

+However, the efficacy of these strategies is increasingly challenged by shifting environmental baselines that disrupt traditional capacity predictions.
+This shift is driven by the fact that climate change is not only an outcome of aviation activity, but also a driver of operational risk that aviation must adapt to \citep{ryley2020climate}.
+Climate change is expected to influence aviation through changes in temperature and precipitation patterns, sea-level rise, wind changes, and the impacts of more frequent and/or more intense extreme weather events \citep{ryley2020climate}.
+These hazards can directly affect airport and air traffic management performance via runway configuration changes, convective and storm-related constraints, and disruption from heavy precipitation and flooding, all of which translate into time-varying, uncertain airport capacities.
+In this sense, climate change can amplify both the frequency and the complexity of weather-driven capacity shortfalls, strengthening the need for decision models that remain reliable under imperfect predictive information.

-Given known parameters such as the airport capacities, nominal flight times between airports, and flight schedule information, the family of optimization models known as \emph{Ground Holding Problems} (GHPs) can be solved to obtain optimal rescheduling decisions to minimize incurred airborne and ground delay costs \cite{c1}.
-GHPs are an effective approach to reduce the impact of congestion, delaying aircraft on the ground to alleviate en route sectors and terminal airspace, and avoid airborne vectoring or holding.
-Intuitively, the arrival and departure capacities of airports -- which are directly influenced by probabilistic factors such as weather -- are critical inputs into GHPs.
-This is true regardless if the scope of the GHP is at a single arrival airport (the Single Airport Ground Holding Problem, or SAGHP \cite{c6}), or encompasses a number of different airports (the Multi-Airport Ground Holding Problem, or MAGHP \cite{c2}).
+Given known parameters such as airport capacities, nominal flight times between airports, and flight schedule information, the family of optimization models known as \emph{Ground Holding Problems} (GHPs) can be solved to obtain optimal rescheduling decisions to minimize incurred airborne and ground delay costs \citep{c1}.